dottjt/cogent-coding-challenge/README.md

   - `file-type` - checks if the image file is in fact an image.
   - `looks-same` - compare the contents of two different images.
 - Spec out how the application should be formatted.
+- Write each section of the application with tests.

 ## Logic